Last updated on April 19, 2026

 Safe Placement Tips

-- Place the snake plant on a high shelf, plant stand, or hanging planter to keep it out of reach.
+- Place it on a high shelf, plant stand, or hanging planter to keep it out of reach.

 - If you have inquisitive pets, then try deterring them with citrus peels around the base of the plant.
 Cats do not like their smell.